-What causes insomnia during menopause?
+What causes Insomnia during menopause?

-- Avoid all caffeine, not just at night but during the day as well.
-Use calming herbal teas such as chamomile and lemon and ginger to relax your mind.
+- avoid all caffeine, not just at night but during the day as well.
+Use calming herbal teas such as chamomile and lemon, and ginger to relax your mind.

 - Look to make changes in diet and nutrition.
 Eat plenty of lean protein, green vegetables, and complex carbohydrates.
 Eat early in the evening and ideally don’t eat after 6 pm.
-If your digestion is working properly, you will sleep better.
+If your digestion is working correctly, you will sleep better.

 - Develop good pre-sleeping habits: a regular sleeping ritual each evening helps set the tone for good sleep.
 Don’t surf the web or read, watch, or listen to anything that might be disturbing or thought-provoking before bedtime.
 Avoid stressful discussions or difficult phone calls in the evenings.
-Spend time relaxing before going to bed – this helps to stop the mind from buzzing and we are less likely to be kept awake by stressful thought patterns and their effect on our adrenal glands.
+Spend time relaxing before going to bed – this helps to stop the mind from buzzing, and we are less likely to be kept awake by stressful thought patterns and their effect on our adrenal glands.